moma-lab/Markdown/README.md

     * here i'm back to the second level
 ```

+**result**

+1. this starts a list *with* numbers
+2.  this will show as number "2"
+3.  this will show as number "3."
+4. any number, +, -, or * will keep the list going.
+    * just indent by 4 spaces (or tab) to make a sub-list
+        1. just keep indenting for more sub lists
+    * here i'm back to the second level

 ### Checklists

-To start a check list, write this:
+> To start a check list, write this:

 **markdown**